May 19, 2020

 This week, CLI Perspectives brings you a post by Abby Hays.
 Abby is a recent graduate from Virginia Tech and is now in Guilin studying at CLI, working and teaching.
-Read on to see what amazing life changing experiences Abby has encountered since starting her new life in China.
+Read on to see what amazing life-changing experiences Abby has encountered since starting her new life in China.

 When adventure comes a knockin’

-By Abby Hays, CLI employee and student
+By Abby Hays, CLI team member and student

 If you had asked me one year ago where I would be now, China would have been the furthest place from my mind.
 Though I have always been interested in international travel, I have always been more of a “vacationer”.
 I love to visit new places, but I also love to come home after a few days.
 So when my friend Angie told me about the opportunity to learn Chinese, teach English, and work for the Chinese Language Institute (CLI), I wasn’t quite sure if it was the right fit for me.
 Moving is a big commitment; moving across the globe is an even bigger one.
 But as graduation quickly approached, I decided I had nothing to lose and I chose to spend the next year of my life in China.